Free Kitchen Hacks eBook

 • Use a measuring cup to scoop out about 1/2 cup of your batter and place it in a separate mixing bowl.
 Add your matcha powder and stir until smooth.

-• Add the cocoa powder and chocolate chips to the leftover batter to create a smooth, fudgy brownie batter.
+• Add the cocoa powder to the remaining batter to create a smooth, fudgy brownie batter.
+Fold in the chocolate chips.

 • Add the chocolate brownie batter to the prepped pan first and use a spatula to smooth it out.
 Then, add the matcha batter on top sporadically, and use a spoon, knife, or spatula to swirl the two batter together, creating a marbling effect.